-These gluten free and eggless blonde brownies are so effortless and are sure to be a hit...
+These classic gluten free blondies are sure to be a hit...
 I'd be shocked to find someone who doesn't love these!
 They're sweet, gooey, buttery, and oh-so-delicious.
 Plus they're made without eggs!

 In our early days of dating, before I started on this gluten free and eggless baking journey, Matt asked me to make him his favorite blonde brownies.
 Partly because they're delicious, but also partly because they're a nostalgic thing for him from his childhood.